 Faq copyright visual arts/design

-Remember that the employer, not the designer, holds the copyrights of works designed within an employment situation!
+Remember that the employer, not the designer, holds the copyrights of works designed within an employment situation.
+If you make a commissioned work, make clear arrangements and maybe set up a contract.

 Earning from copyrights